Jebel Ali School, Akoya, Arabian Ranches – The Review

 The new school, in this quality and breadth of Tier 1 facilities, as well as its all-phases educational provision, is an extraordinarily different animal to its much loved Primary school.

-Does the Jebel Ali School retain the intimacy of a small school?
+So does the Jebel Ali School retain the intimacy of a small school?
 Does it matter if it is a different school?
 Can the spirit of an historically pioneering, dedicated and highly specialist EYFS-Primary survive intact as it evolves to provide very different secondary provision, with the many challenges that come from Middle School dynamics and beyond?
-Will the new and inherited teaching staff be able to continue in the JAPS way given that they have joined such a different school without any prior grounding?
+Have the new and inherited teaching staff been able to continue in the JAPS way given that they have joined such a different school without any prior grounding?
 We had many questions prior to our inspection – and these reflected those of existing parents.